Descanonge/neba/README.md

 ds = SST(year=2000, data_dir="/data")
 sst = ds.get_data()
 ```
-We used the parameters and loader module as is, but we configured the source module for our needs.
+We used the parameters and loader modules as is, but we configured the source module for our needs.
-Most modules will use methods like this to take advantage of the parameters contained in the dataset.

 ## Documentation